JuanDeAguero/Flow/README.md

 {
     // ...

+    // Define the network object.
     CNN network;

+    // Create an optimizer for the network.
+    // It is responsable for updating the parameters based on the new gradients.
     Flow::Optimizer optimizer( network.GetParameters(), 0.001f, 1e-8f, 0.0f );

+    // Training loop.
     for ( int epoch = 0; epoch < 10; epoch++ )
     {
         auto batches = Flow::CreateBatches( xTrain, yTrain, 100 );